cettia/cettia-java-server/README.md

   public void contextInitialized(ServletContextEvent event) {
     // Cettia part
     // If you don't want to form a cluster,
-    // replace the following line with `Server server = new DefaultServer();` ClusteredServer server = new ClusteredServer();
+    // replace the following line with 'Server server = new DefaultServer();' ClusteredServer server = new ClusteredServer();
     HttpTransportServer httpAction = new HttpTransportServer().ontransport(server);
     WebSocketTransportServer wsAction = new WebSocketTransportServer().ontransport(server);

-    // If a client opens a socket, the server creates and passes a ServerSocket to socket handlers server.onsocket((ServerSocket socket) -> {
+    // If a client opens a socket, the server creates and passes a socket to socket handlers server.onsocket((ServerSocket socket) -> {
       // ## Socket Lifecycle
       Action<Void> logState = v -> System.out.println(socket + " " + socket.state());
       socket.onopen(logState).onclose(logState).ondelete(logState);

       // ## Sending and Receiving Events
-      // An `echo` event handler where any received echo event is sent back socket.on("echo", data -> socket.send("echo", data));
+      // An 'echo' event handler where any received echo event is sent back socket.on("echo", data -> socket.send("echo", data));

       // ## Attributes and Tags